 Peter Langhorne (UK)

-What Do Patients Need and What Support Is Available from Stroke Support Organisations in Challenging Times?
+What Do Stroke Survivors and Carers Need and What Support is Available from Stroke Support Organisations in Challenging Times?

 Juliet Bouverie (UK)